whitelizard/extended-ds-client/README.md

 const users = {};
 client.record.getListP('users').then(list => {
-  const userList = list.getEntries();
-  // With the list above, map each entry to a record promise and
+  // With the list of entries, map each entry to a record promise and
   // wait for all to get finished:
   Promise.all(
-    userList.map(
+    list.getEntries().map(
       path => client.record.getRecordP(path)
     )
   )